eclipse/xtext/xtext-website/documentation/19_special_languages.md

 ## Whitespace-Aware Languages {#whitespace-aware-languages}

 Some language designers prefer to use indentation to structure code blocks instead of surrounding them with braces `{ ... }`, which are really hard to type with certain kinds of keyboards.
 A well-known example of such a language is [Python](https://www.python.org).
-Another well-known example is the **Home Automation** language shipped with Xtext (since version 2.8), available through **File -\> New -\> Example -\> Xtext Examples -\> Xtext Home Automation Example**.
+Another well-known example is the *Home Automation* language shipped with Xtext (since version 2.8), available through *File &rarr; New &rarr; Example &rarr; Xtext Examples &rarr; Xtext Home Automation Example*.

 ```ruleengine
 Device Window can be open, closed